Nishana-N/Fullstack-develop-task/README.md

     2) Install dependencies mentioned above modules
     3) To run the code **"node backend.js"**

-  To connect both frontend and backend 2 cmd needs to open at a sme time
+  To connect both frontend and backend 2 cmd needs to open at a same time